martinmacko47/chcemvediet/misc/anonymization.md

 Creates AttachmentFinalization instance for the specified Attachment.
 The content source is file, that can be passed as an argument, or stdin.
 Preferred source is file.
-If file is not specified and stdin is empty, the command will fail.
+If no file is specified and stdin is empty, the command will fail.

 AttachmentFinalization created this way will be marked as successful.
 Only one successful